Light dark matter in a minimal extension with two additional real singlets: Phenomenology of dark matter and the mediator

-We proceed with a study of DM self interactions; for an introduction to this subject we refer to~\cite{Tulin:2017ara}.
-Observations show rather flat distributions in the cores in smaller Galaxies of dwarf size up to Galaxies of the size of our Milky Way.
-In contrast, simulations of Galaxy formations, assuming that DM is collisionless, predict a cusp in the density profile for these sizes of galaxies.
-This mismatch between observation and simulation can be resolved if DM has self interactions $\chi \chi \to \chi \chi$ with a cross section per DM mass of the order of $\sigma/m_\chi \approx 1 \text{ cm}^2/g$~\cite{Tulin:2017ara} for smaller Galaxy sizes up to our Milky Way and is approximately collisionless for sizes larger than our Milky way up to Galaxy clusters, that is, with self-interaction cross sections per DM mass dropping to values below $0.1 \text{ cm}^2/g$.
-Typical rotational velocities for Dwarf Galaxies are 10~km/s, for Milky Way type Galaxies 200~km/s and for Galaxy clusters 1000~km/s~\cite{Tulin:2017ara}.
+We proceed with a study of DM self-interactions; for an introduction to this subject we refer to~\cite{Tulin:2017ara}.
+Observations show rather flat distributions in the cores in smaller galaxies of dwarf size up to galaxies of the size of our Milky Way.
+In contrast, simulations of galaxy formations, assuming that DM is collisionless, predict a cusp in the density profile for these sizes of galaxies.
+This mismatch between observation and simulation can be resolved if DM has self-interactions $\chi \chi \to \chi \chi$ with a cross section per DM mass of the order of $\sigma/m_\chi \approx 1 \text{ cm}^2/g$~\cite{Tulin:2017ara} for smaller galaxy sizes up to our Milky Way and is approximately collisionless for sizes larger than our Milky way up to galaxy clusters, that is, with self-interaction cross sections per DM mass dropping to values below $0.1 \text{ cm}^2/g$.
+Typical rotational velocities for dwarf galaxies are 10~km/s, for Milky Way type galaxies 200~km/s and for galaxy clusters 1000~km/s~\cite{Tulin:2017ara}.

-In the model considered here with two additional scalars, the self interactions arise, as can be seen from the potential, from the quartic DM self coupling with parameter $\lambda_\chi$, from the $\chi$-$\chi$-$\eta$-$\eta$ coupling with parameter $\lambda_{\chi \eta}$, and from the $\chi$-$\chi$-$h$-$h$ coupling with parameter $\lambda_{h \chi}$.
+In the model considered here with two additional scalars, the self-interactions arise, as can be seen from the potential, from the quartic DM self coupling with parameter $\lambda_\chi$, from the $\chi$-$\chi$-$\eta$-$\eta$ coupling with parameter $\lambda_{\chi \eta}$, and from the $\chi$-$\chi$-$h$-$h$ coupling with parameter $\lambda_{h \chi}$.
 Since we are considering light DM, the contribution from the SM-like Higgs boson $h'$ is suppressed.
 The quartic coupling $\lambda_\chi$ on the other hand has to be suppressed also since otherwise we immediately overshoot the self-interaction cross sections.
-In addition to the quartic $\chi$ interaction, we encounter self interactions from trilinear couplings of $\chi$ with the Higgs boson $h$ and the mediator $\eta$ in $s$- and $t$-channel diagrams.
-The trilinear interactions arise from spontaneous symmetry breaking with respect to the Higgs boson $h$ and the mediator $\eta$.
+In addition to the quartic $\chi$ interaction, we encounter self-interactions from trilinear couplings of $\chi$ with the Higgs boson $h$ and the mediator $\eta$ in $s$- and $t$-channel diagrams.